Kenai River Guide Academy®

 Curriculum and Meeting Times

-All classes meet at Kenai Peninsula College, Room 107.
+All classes meet at Kenai Peninsula College, Kenai River Campus, Ward Room 104.
 Meeting times are:

 • Monday—8 am-5 pm

-• Friday—8 am-3 pm.
-Untimed written tests will be given and scored immediately after you complete the test.
-After receiving your score, you will sit for your 20-minute oral examination.
-Oral exam results and Certificates of Completion for those who successfully pass both the written and oral exams will be available in the classroom from 2-3 pm.
+Written exams are administered on Friday morning, beginning at 8 am, and scored immediately after completion.
+After receiving written scores, guides take a 20-minute oral examination.
+Oral exam results and Certificates of Completion for those who successfully pass both written and oral exams are presented Friday afternoon.

 Attendance & Cell Phone Policy